Due to the COVID-19 situation, voters are strongly encouraged to vote by mail.

 When is Your Ballot Counted?

 All absentee ballots, those sent by mail and those cast in-person, are counted on election day in Virginia, as if the ballots were cast in a polling place.
-Ballots must be received by 7 p.m. on election day in order to be counted.
-The last day to request a ballot to be mailed is the Tuesday preceding election day.
+Ballots must be postmarked by election day or dropped off at the Office of Elections no later than 7:00 p.m. on election day.
+The last day to request a ballot to be mailed is the second Friday preceding election day.

 Other Information About Absentee Ballot Applications

-If your ballot doesn't arrive within a reasonable time, please call us at 703-777-0380 or send Elections an email.
+If your ballot doesn’t arrive within a reasonable time, please call us at 703-777-0380 or send the Elections Office an email.